- J.D., University of California, Hastings, Articles Editor, Hastings Business Law Journal

 - Northern, Eastern, Central and Southern District Courts of California

-Robert Sahyan is an associate in the Finance & Bankruptcy Practice Group in the firm's San Francisco office.
+Robert Sahyan is a senior associate in the Finance & Insolvency Practice Group in the firm's San Francisco office.

 Areas of Practice